top of page

-Every one that travels to Morocco or dines in a Moroccan restaurant has to try a tagine, to tick a box, usually.
-Most tagines are hastily put together for tourists that lack flavor and depth.
-However, a really good tajine is complex with flavors that are sweet, nutty and filled with spices and herbs.
-In the hands of a good chef, a tagine is transformed to a subliminal dish that is delicate, finely balanced and delicious.
-My interest in this dish was peeked by how this tagine is changed subtly by the chef into something unique.
-The use of traditional ingredients like paprika, pine nuts and sweet red peppers are combined with Mexican chipotle chilies.
-This combination makes this tagine a wonderful dish.
+Every traveller to Morocco or diner in a Moroccan restaurant has to try a tagine, usually to tick a box.
+Most tagines are hastily put together for tourists and lack flavour and depth.
+However, a really good tajine is complex, with sweet, nutty flavours and spices and herbs.
+In the hands of a good chef, a tagine is transformed into a subliminal dish that is delicate, finely balanced, and delicious.
+My interest in this dish was piqued by how the chef subtly transformed it into something unique.
+Traditional ingredients like paprika, pine nuts, and sweet red peppers are combined with Mexican chipotle chillies, making this tagine a wonderful dish.
 I painted this with herbed couscous.

-Although this recipe is made with chicken, you can easily leave the meat out for a vegetarian or vegan version.
-You can also substitute paneer, a starch like sweet potatoes or yams and pumpkins instead.
+Although this recipe calls for chicken, you can easily substitute meat for a vegetarian or vegan version.
+You can substitute paneer, starch, sweet potatoes, yams, and pumpkins.

 This is one of those cookbooks that I looked at for a long time and finally decided to get.
-It is a wonderful cookbook filled with flavors from across the globe.
-Each recipe turns out superb, but be prepared to get lots of new ingredients on your shelf and spend some time in the kitchen.
-I highly recommend this book for those who are looking for those different flavors.
+It is a wonderful cookbook filled with flavours from across the globe.
+Each recipe turns out superb but be prepared to get lots of new ingredients on your shelf and spend some time in the kitchen.
+I highly recommend this book to those who are looking for different flavours.

 Ingredients: